MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 So, what do I mean by agile technical practices?
 These words mean different things for different people.
 When I posed this question to someone involved in developing I get a range of answers.

-For the next 25 minutes I'm going to ask your endulgance in using my definition for the term - which is that when I say agile technical practices I am referring to the engineering practices related to creating software in an agile environment.
+For the next 25 minutes I'm going to ask your indulgence in using my definition for the term - which is that when I say agile technical practices I am referring to the engineering practices related to creating software in an agile environment.

-Some of the things I would include under the banner of engineering practices are: Collaborative Coding, Continous Integration, Continous Deployment, Automated Acceptance Tests, Test Driven Development, Collective Coding Standards, Simple Design and Refactoring.
+Some of the things I would include under the banner of engineering practices are: Collaborative Coding, Continuous Integration, Continuous Deployment, Automated Acceptance Tests, Test Driven Development, Collective Coding Standards, Simple Design and Refactoring.

 ## How do you know if you need Agile Technical Practices? ##